 Kristina “Tina” Ament graduated from Yale in 1984 and received her law degree from Stanford in 1987.
 She works as an Assistant U.S. Attorney for the U.S. Department of Justice in Washington, DC, and lives with her guide dog, Higgins, in Alexandria, Virginia.
 She is an eight-time Ironman Triathlon finisher.
 In 2015, Tina took up ultra-cycling, winning 12-hour races at the Midatlantic 12-Hour Championship and Bike Sebring in Florida.
 She also won the tandem division at a 24-hour race at the Bessie’s Creek event in Texas, finishing 3rd overall and is the 2017 National Hillclimb Champion.

-Jack Chen is an attorney for Google, holds forty U.S. patents, and serves on the boards of several organizations, including Lime Connect, an organization rebranding disability in the workplace, and Aira, a technology start-up which has created a visual interpreter for the blind using smart glasses.
+Jack Chen is an attorney for Google, holds forty U.S. patents, and serves on the boards of several organizations, including ACVREP, an organization dedicated to guaranteeing that people who are blind get the highest quality of service from professionals that work in the blindness field.
 Jack obtained his undergraduate and graduate degrees from Harvard and Berkeley, respectively, and his law degree from Fordham.
 He has run nine marathons, climbed Mt.
 Kilimanjaro, and completed both the Florida and New York Ironman triathlons.

-Kyle Coon lost his sight at age six after a battle with Bilateral Sporadic Retinoblastoma—a rare form of childhood cancer.
-After meeting world-class blind athlete Erik Weihenmayer, Kyle got into rock climbing and became one of the first competitive blind rock climbers in the United States.
-When he was just 14 he hiked the Ankascocha Trail into Machu Picchu, and at age 15 he climbed and summited Mt.
+Kyle Coon lost his sight at the age of six after a battle with Retinoblastoma—a rare form of childhood eye cancer.
+After meeting world-class blind athlete Erik Weihenmayer, Kyle went on to become one of the first competitive rock climbers in the U.S. and also pursued a life of adventure.
+At age 14 he hiked the Ankascocha Trail into Machu Picchu.
+And at age 15 he climbed and summited Mt.
 Kilimanjaro.

 Mark Woodard lives in California, has overcome a turbulent childhood and gunshot accident, and is a motivational speaker, educator and massage therapist.
 You can read more about his incredible story at his website here.